CosmoLike/cocoa/README.md

 # The Project Folder

-The project folder holds all the projects the user (or our group) will develop their work.
+The project folder holds all the projects the user will develop their work.
 Individual projects should be hosted on an independent folder named `cocoa_XXX` where `XXX = project name.` The majority of projects we are working on are not public, and they are safeguarded on the private repositories listed on `project/clone_all.sh`.
 You can add your projects there, and the script `setup_cocoa_installation_packages` will try to clone all listed projects.
 Having inaccessible repositories listed at `project/clone_all.sh` will not cause any errors.

 The `cocoa_XXX` folder that host the `XXX` project needs to have the more or less the following structure (taken from our private DES-Y3 project)